-- Credits in Major: 122 - Minimum Major GPA: 2.5 (some scholarships may require higher) - Minimum Cumulative GPA: 2.5 (some scholarships may require higher) - A grade of C or better is required at CPSC courses that are used to satisfy major requirements. - Assumes placement into MATH 1334 (Calculus I) by SAT/ACT, placement exam, or college credit and assumes MATH 1022 (Trigonometry) not needed due to placement exam or college credit. - Students make 5000-level CPSC electives to satisfy elective requirements with permission of chair.
-Up to ten credits of 5000-level CPSC electives may apply towards the Master of Science in Computer Science degree at Seattle University. - Please see my.seattleu.edu for elective options.
+- Credits in Major: 114 - Minimum Major GPA: 2.5 (some scholarships may require higher) - Minimum Cumulative GPA: 2.5 (some scholarships may require higher) - A grade of C or better is required at CPSC courses that are used to satisfy major requirements. - Students take 30 business credits by earning an approved minor in business.
+See Catalog for more information. - Assumes placement into MATH 1334 (Calculus I) by SAT/ACT, placement exam, or college credit and assumes MATH 1022 (Trigonometry) not needed due to placement exam or college credit. - Students make 5000-level CPSC electives to satisfy elective requirements with permission of chair.
+Up to ten credits of 5000-level CPSC electives may apply towards the Master of Science in Computer Science degree at Seattle University. - Please see my.seattleu.edu for elective options